API Docs#

 • taxa (string / list) – one or more scientific names.
 Use galah.search_taxa() to search for valid scientific names.

-• rank (string) – filters, in the form field logical value (e.g. "year=2021")
+• filters (string) – filters, in the form field logical value (e.g. "year=2021")

-• verbose – If True, galah gives you the URLs used to query all the data.
+• verbose (logical) – If True, galah gives you the URLs used to query all the data.
 Default to False.

 Return type: